pykeen/pykeen/docs/source/extending/extending_models.rst

 Implementing a custom `__init__()`
 ----------------------------------
-Let's say you modify the previous interaction model to apply a linear transformation to the entity embeddings using the :class:`torch.nn.Linear` module.
+Let's say you modify the previous interaction model to apply a two consecutive linear transformations to the entity embeddings using the :class:`torch.nn.Linear` module.
 Each PyKEEN model is a subclass of `torch.nn.Module`, so you can update the `__init__()` function.
 However, there are a couple things to consider:

 1. Don't forget to properly call the `super().__init__()` and make the base class's arguments for `__init__()` available (even if you don't understand them).
 This